GreenOps Ammo is developing a complete line of shotgun ammunition incorporating our patented biodegradable shotgun wad technology.

 For more information and answers to common questions, see below.

 Who could benefit from this technology, and when will it be available?
-We will begin commercial sales in 2018.
+We have just launched commercial sales for 2018.
 We hope that GreenOps Ammo becomes the smart choice for hunting reserves, wildlife refuges, public lands, shooting ranges, or anyone looking to reduce plastic litter on their property.

 What’s a shotgun wad and what happens after a gun is fired?
 The term “wad” refers to a component of a shotgun shell that is used to: (1) separate the shot from the powder, (2) contain the shotgun shot, and (3) provide a seal that prevents gas from blowing through the shot rather than propelling the shot out of the shotgun.